 Following graduate school, I began working for Community Health Awareness Council (CHAC), a community-mental health agency based in Mountain View, California, in the heart of Silicon Valley.
 CHAC is a non-profit agency that provides mental health services to children and youth from kindergarten through high-school.
 It also provides such services to the community at large.
 As an individual and family therapist at CHAC, I provided counseling to teens, young adults, adults and families from a harm-reduction lens – treating clients with trauma, anxiety, depression, substance misuse, self-harming behaviors, and attachment wounds and working with families as “systems.”
-Over fourteen years working as a Program Director, Clinical Supervisor and as a provider in this setting has given me an invaluable perspective on resilience and the healing process.
+Over 15 years working as a Program Director, Clinical Supervisor and as a provider in this setting has given me an invaluable perspective on resilience and the healing process.

 As an educator and coach, I have had the pleasure to lead psychoeducational talks on mental health, substance abuse and leadership at various Bay area universities and colleges as well as speak to leaders and elected officials at the Challenge Team meetings in the cities of Mountain View, Los Altos and Sunnyvale.
 I’ve had the honor and privilege to be a panel expert on the MVLA PTA, Wellness Speaker Series, on the topics of the adolescent vaping epidemic, adolescent health and well-being and the parent relationship your teen needs.
-I also work closely with our Santa Clara County school districts to aid in the mental health resource coordination of SPED students with co-occuring disorders.
+I also worked closely with our Santa Clara County school districts to aid in the mental health resource coordination of SPED students with co-occuring disorders.